MicrosoftDocs/cpp-docs/docs/mfc/reference/coledocument-class.md

  Pointer to the active view object displaying the document.

 ### Return Value
- A pointer to the single, selected OLE item; **NULL** if no OLE items are selected or if more than one is selected.
+ A pointer to the single, selected OLE item; NULL if no OLE items are selected or if more than one is selected.

 ### Remarks
  The default implementation searches the list of contained OLE items for a single selected item and returns a pointer to it.
-If there is no item selected, or if there is more than one item selected, the function returns **NULL**.
+If there is no item selected, or if there is more than one item selected, the function returns NULL.
 You must override the `CView::IsSelected` member function in your view class for this function to work.
 Override this function if you have your own method of storing contained OLE items.

 ##  <a name="getstartposition"></a>  COleDocument::GetStartPosition
  Call this function to get the position of the first item in the document.